-- #1 ranking for Global Investment Banking fees with 8.7% wallet share in 1Q23 - Total Markets revenue of \$8.4 billion, down 4%, with Fixed Income Markets flat and Equity Markets down 12%
+- #1 ranking for Global Investment Banking fees with 8.7% wallet share in 1Q23 - Total Markets revenue of \$8.4 billion, down 4%, with Fixed Income Markets flat and Equity Markets down

-CB ROE 18%
+СВ ROE 18%

-- Gross Investment Banking revenue7 of \$881 million, up 21% - Average loans up 13% YoY and up 1% QoQ; average deposits down 16%

-AWM ROE 34%

-- Assets under management (AUM) of \$3.0 trillion, up 2% - Average loans down 1% YoY and down 1% QoQ; average deposits down 22%
+- Gross Investment Banking revenue7 of \$881 million, - Average loans up 13% YoY and up 1% QoQ; average deposits down 16% - AWM ROE 34% - Assets under management (AUM) of \$3.0 trillion, - Average loans down 1% YoY and down 1% QoQ; average deposits down 22%

 Jamie Dimon, Chairman and CEO, commented on the financial results: "We reported strong results in the first quarter, delivering net income of \$12.6 billion, record revenue of \$38.3 billion, and an ROTCE of 23%.
-We continued to generate considerable amounts of capital, and our CET1 ratio increased to 13.8%, compared to a regulatory requirement of 12.5% and our target of 13% for the first quarter (which we had already exceeded).
+We continued outloon, record revenue of 353.5 billion, and an NOTCE of 25%.
+We confinded to generate considerable amounts of capital, and our CET1 ratio increased to 13.8%, compared to a regulatory requirement of 12.5% and our target of 13% for the first quarter (which we had already exceeded).
 Our years of investment and innovation, vigilant risk and controls framework, and fortress balance sheet allowed us to produce these returns, and also act as a pillar of strength in the banking system and stand by our clients during a period of heightened volatility and uncertainty."